apartresearch/Probing-Learned-Feedback-Patterns/README.md

 ## Getting started.
-Run scripts/setup_environment.sh to create a virtual env and install necessary dependencies.
+Run `source scripts/setup_environment.sh` to set your python path.
+Run the script as `source scripts/setup_environment.sh -v` if you also want to create and activate the appropriate virtual environment with all dependencies.

 ## Repository structure.